There is no such thing as creating the perfect audiogram.

-Create a clip using the overview of the podcast episode where you give a quick roundup of what you talk about.
+Create a clip using the overview of the podcast episode to give a quick roundup of what you talk about.

 4. Highlight Reel

-Want to get real fancy, cut together a couple of short sound bites to create a episode mash up.
+Want to get really fancy?
+Cut together a couple of short sound bites to create an episode mash-up.

 5. I’m feeling lucky

-Using the volume spikes in the audio as a helpful way to quickly select a clip.
-When you are at the cliping stage of the audiogram wizard you can see the change in audio volume.
+Using the volume spikes in the audio is a helpful way to select a clip quickly.
+When you are at the Audiogram Wizard’s clipping stage, you can see the change in audio volume.
 Selecting a clip that starts at the beginning of a spike

 What about clip length?

-With all things, test out different lengths and clip selection methods with your audience.
-They might not like laughing 🤷♀️
+As with all things, test out different lengths and clip selection methods with your audience.
+They might not like laughing. 🤷♀️

 Your audiogram’s first impression is made by the visual creative.
 It is what will stop people from scrolling to take a listen and find out more.
 Three things make up the overall look of you audiogram

 Your background image should stand out.
-It’s the biggest piece of creative and ultimately what will cause the initial pause by the thumb scroller.
+It’s the biggest piece of creative and ultimately what will cause the scroller’s initial pause.

-Including a photo of a person’s face (your’s, the person you’re interviewing, the person you’re talking about, etc) is a great way to grab people’s attention.
+Including a photo of a person’s face (yours, the person you’re interviewing, or the person you’re talking about, etc.) is a great way to grab people’s attention.

 Use your podcast cover art.
 Much like an image of a person, your podcast art will seem familiar to the viewer.